Last update: 29.05.2017. Added images and resource links.

 You wouldn’t want to use a 10-foot-long, sit-on-top, budget-priced kayak out to fish miles off shore.
 Nor would you want to use a 15-foot-long, custom-built, high-performance sea kayak to catch bluegill with your kids at the local pond.

 There are a few generalizations that can help you decide on the right type of kayak for your intended use but these should not be treated as hard-and-fast rules.
+For example:

-For example, longer kayaks are generally preferable for open-water use.
-But if you are an experienced kayaker who prefers a little more maneuverability at the expense of speed, you should follow your heart.
+- If you are an experienced kayaker who prefers a little more maneuverability at the expense of speed, you should follow your heart.

 After all, the main reason you want a kayak in the first place is to have fun.
 So get the one you want, and make sure it is a reasonable choice for your preferred application.